 The half-an-hour window before the biking segment starts is enough for you to take a brief rest and enjoy your breakfast.

-Kathmandu offers an amazing selection of biking trails for all levels of riders.
-It can be for a couple of hours to a full multi-day biking adventure.
+Kathmandu is home to an amazing selection of biking trails riders of all levels.
+It can last for a couple of hours upto multiple days of biking adventure.
 Since we are focusing on activities that can be done within a single day, the Mudkhu-Tokha Trail is highly recommended.

 Kathmandu is full of UNESCO World Heritage Sites and places & monuments of religious, cultural and artistic importance.
 You can spend days exploring each one closely but for a single day tour, you can have a marvelous time and get a better view of the art and culture of Nepal by visiting Boudhanath Stupa and Patan Durbar Square.